 The School of Biological Sciences offers graduate programs leading to a Master of Science in Plant Biology, Master of Science in Biological Sciences, Master of Science in Education in the Biological Sciences, and the Doctor of Philosophy in Plant Biology.
 The first master’s degree was granted in 1948, and the first Ph.D. degree in 1965.

-The Plant Biology program is housed in various major teaching and research facilities on the campus of Southern Illinois University (SIU) including Life Science II and Life Science III.
+The Plant Biology graduate program is housed in various major teaching and research facilities on the campus of Southern Illinois University Carbondale (SIUC) including Life Science II and Life Science III.
 Faculty members provide research and laboratory facilities for students.
-The department supplies centralized facilities including laboratories for basic specialized computing, a core Facility for nutrient analyses, and molecular biology, as well as herbaria, growth chambers, field sites and greenhouses.
+The program supplies centralized facilities including laboratories for basic specialized computing, a core facility for nutrient analyses, and molecular biology, as well as herbaria, growth chambers, field sites and greenhouses.
 Excellent cooperative research arrangements are available for activities including electron microscopy, chemical analyses and research photography.
-Southern Illinois University is strategically located in the transition zones of several North American biomes and is within a one hour drive to spectacular natural areas including Pine Hills Research Natural Area, Cypress Creek Bioreserve, Garden of the Gods, and Little Grand Canyon.
+Southern Illinois University Carbondale is strategically located in the transition zones of several North American biomes and is within a one hour drive to spectacular natural areas including Pine Hills Research Natural Area, Cypress Creek Bioreserve, Garden of the Gods, and Little Grand Canyon.

 This program requires a nonrefundable $65 application fee that must be submitted with the application for Admissions to Graduate Study in Plant Biology.
 Applicants must pay this fee by credit card.